Best Tango Alternatives for 2026: 7 Tools Compared

 Glyde is a browser extension designed specifically for generating high-fidelity standard operating procedures.
 Unlike Tango, which prioritizes the on-screen overlay experience, Glyde prioritizes the document output.

 It uses a multimodal approach to capture not just the screenshot, but the underlying code (DOM) of the page you are working on.
 This means it automatically generates context-aware descriptions (e.g., "Click 'Submit' to finalize the invoice" rather than just "Click button").
+It also imports your existing videos: paste a Loom link or batch-upload up to 500 recordings and Glyde turns each video into a structured SOP automatically.

 • Verdict: If you used Tango for the PDF/Markdown export and were disappointed, Glyde is the upgrade.